ethereum-optimism/.github/CONTRIBUTING.md

 In general, the smaller the diff the easier it will be for us to review quickly.

-Please note we have a [Code of Conduct](#code-of-conduct), please follow it in all your interactions with the project.
+Please note that we have a [Code of Conduct](#code-of-conduct), please follow it in all your interactions with the project.

 # Pull Request Process